There are many different options on the market for racing shoes and flats.

 If you’ve been running races with heavier every day running shoes, choosing a shoe meant specifically for racing could help you improve your overall time.

 Before you decide which on a shoe, it’s important to understand the difference between a racing flat and a lightweight running shoe.

 Racing flats are extremely lightweight shoes meant for road racing, generally for shorter distances (10k or less).
 They don’t have the same support and cushioning as some of the less weight-conscious running racing shoes on the market.
 If you are looking to achieve your fastest time, a racing flat is a great option.

 Lightweight running shoes help you faster over longer distances.
 They generally have less material than your everyday running shoes.
-Consider the amount of cushion you want as well as the fit of the shoe when trying on racing shoes.
+Consider the amount of cushion you want as well as fit when trying on racing shoes.

-We’ve profiled 11 of our favorite running shoes and flats below.
+Need more info?
+We’ve profiled 11 of our favorite racing shoes and flats below.

 ||Check Men’s PriceCheck Women’s Price|